AMSC22-23/NeuralNet/README.md

     - Naive functions.
     - Naive functions with accumulations.
     - Cache-optimized function that reorders the two inner loops.
-    - Transpose a matrix to reach better cache performancies.
+    - Transpose a matrix to reach better cache performances.
     - Tiling.

 - Compiled the code with different optimization flags to compare them and eventually exploit loop unrolling and function inlining.